-The exchange of property for the same kind of property is the most common type of nontaxable exchange.
-To be a like-kind exchange, the property traded and the property received must be both a qualifying property and like-kind property.
-Additional requirements apply to exchanges in which the property received is not received immediately upon the transfer of the property given up.
-If the like-kind exchange involves the receipt of money or unlike property or the assumption of your liabilities, you may have to recognize gain.
+The exchange of real property for the same kind of real property is the most common type of nontaxable exchange.
+To be a like-kind exchange, the real property traded and the real property received must be both a qualifying property and like-kind property.
+Properties may differ quality and whether they are improved or unimproved and still be considered like kind, as long as they are similar in nature.

-You must report an exchange to the IRS on Form 8824 and file it with your tax return for the year in which the exchange occurred.
+You must report an exchange to the IRS on Form 8824 and file it with the tax return for the year in which the exchange occurred.
 If you do not specifically follow the rules for like-kind exchanges, you may be held liable for taxes, penalties, and interest on your transactions.
 Form 8824 asks for:

-|• Descriptions of the properties exchanged||• Gain or loss on sale of other (non-like-kind) property given up
+- Gain or loss on sale of other (non-like-kind) property given up

 - Cash received or paid; liabilities relieved or assumed

 - Adjusted basis of like-kind property given up; realized gain

-|• Value of the like-kind and other property received
+- Value of the like-kind and other property received

 - Other Gains/Loss (4797/8824)